Are you ready to find out the BEST budget 2 person tent for you? If so, you’re in the right place!

 - Full-coverage rainfly with 3000 mm hydrostatic rating.

 - Vestibule for storing gear.

 - Not big enough for two people with gear.

-A lightweight budget backpacking tent, we recommend this model for new backpackers looking for a budget option for one or two people.
-It’s slightly higher priced than some of the other models on our list, but we consider it to be a good value for the price.
+A lightweight budget backpacking tent, we recommend this tent for new backpackers looking for a budget option for one or two people.
+It’s slightly higher priced than some of the other tents on our list, but we consider it to be a good value for the price.

 Note that this tent is not made for winter weather, and it’s better for use as a 3-season tent.
 The 3000 mm hydrostatic rating on the rainfly and tough floors make it tough enough to endure most spring and fall weather conditions.